sharwell/ha-tea-timer/docs/configuration-reference.md

 ### `disableClockSkewEstimator`

-- **Description:** When `false` (default) the card smooths remaining-time estimates between Home Assistant updates.
-Set to `true` to disable the estimator and rely solely on the browser clock.
+- **Description:** When `false` (default) the card tracks a lower-envelope estimate of the server → client clock offset and applies it to `last_changed`/`finishes_at` math so derived countdowns stay within ~0.5 s once warmed up.
+Set to `true` to bypass offset tracking and seed from the local clock instead; the card still clamps each fallback seed within ±1 s of the previous baseline so jitter never causes upward ticks.
 - **Default:** `false` (estimator enabled).
-- **Example:** `disableClockSkewEstimator: true` is useful if you run a kiosk that routinely loses WebSocket updates and you prefer the timer to pause instead of estimating.
+- **Example:** `disableClockSkewEstimator: true` is useful on kiosk displays that cannot keep stable network latency—you get predictable, monotone local seeding and Home Assistant updates remain authoritative when they arrive.

 ### `showPlusButton`